BP faces pressure over Algeria gas plant attack

 Forty oil workers, all but one foreign, died at In Amenas in January after the militants took expatriates hostage during a four-day siege that ended when Algerian forces stormed the site.

-BP and Norway’s Statoil, partners in the joint venture with Algerian state energy firm Sonatrach, have said it was impossible to predict an attack of such unprecedented scale.
+BP (BP.L) and Norway’s Statoil (STL.OL), partners in the joint venture with Algerian state energy firm Sonatrach, have said it was impossible to predict an attack of such unprecedented scale.

 However, the widow of one British victim said her husband had expressed worry in an email sent about seven weeks before the surprise raid on January 16 that a labor dispute at the plant had undermined security and could lead to serious violence.